Machine Wallet Guardrails

 Integration Checklist

-Before signing an SPA, the wallet must:
+Before issuing an SBA, the wallet must:

 - Validate the payment request against the loaded PolicyGrant